yandex-cloud/docs/en/managed-kubernetes/operations/applications/filebeat.md

      filebeat ./filebeat
    ```

-   This command will also create the `filebeat` namespace Filebeat requires to run.
+   This command also creates a new namespace required for Filebeat.
 1. Make sure the Filebeat pod has changed its status to `Running`:

    ```bash